-The generalized linear models that were trained for each drug resistance phenotype do achieve the important goal of capturing a complex genotype-phenotype relationship, while also describing single-gene effects and genetic interactions.
-However, these models did not efficiently convey useful intuition about the system. do not efficiently convey useful intuition about the system.
-Above, we reasoned (without benefit of computational modeling) a set of transporter genes showing either single-gene effects or within-set negative genetic interactions suggests that each transporter is independently capable of drug efflux.
-Similarly, the manual application of classical epistasis analysis in other situations might lead us to conclude that the presence of one transporter can positively or negatively influence the activity of another.
-However, manually derived intuition from a complex system is laborious, error-prone, and potentially subjective.
-However, manually derived intuition from a complex system is laborious, error-prone, and potentially subjective.
-To more systematically derive intuitive models of the system from complex genotype-phenotype relationships, we developed a neural network model.
+Above, we used generalized linear models to capture complex genetic effects as a set of single-gene effects and X-way genetic interactions.
+While this model does capture complex genotype-phenotype relationships, does not efficiently convey useful intuition about the system.
+For example, we reasoned (without benefit of intuitive computational modeling) that a set of transporter genes showing patterns of within-set negative genetic interactions suggests that each transporter is independently capable of drug efflux.
+Other genetic interaction patterns led us to conclude that the presence of one transporter can positively or negatively influence the activity of another (e.g. influence on Snq2 activity from PDR5 and YOR1 in benomyl).
+However, manually derived genetic intuition from a complex system is laborious, and it is difficult to objectively evaluate how well these explanations correspond to observed data.
+To demonstrate that such intuitions can be derived more systematically from complex genotype-phenotype relationships, we developed a neural network model.

 We structured the neural network model (Methods, Figure 4A) to have three layers: 1) an input layer encoding the binary genotype (G) for each of the 16 targeted transporters; 2) a middle ‘hidden’ layer with values (A; ranging from 0 to 1) that estimate the activity of each of the 16 transporters; and 3) an output layer that quantitatively describes resistance (R; ranging from 0 to 1) to each of 16 drugs.
-To represent pairwise regulatory influence relationships between transporters, the links between genotype and activity layers have (initially unknown) ‘influence’ weights (I), with positive weights where gene presence increases activity and negative weights where gene presence decreases activity.
+To represent regulatory influence relationships between transporters, the links between genotype and activity layers have (initially unknown) ‘influence’ weights (I), with positive weights where gene presence increases activity and negative weights where gene presence decreases activity.
 The links between activity and resistance layers have (initially unknown) non-negative ‘efflux’ weights (E) that capture the extent to which each transporter can catalyze the efflux (or otherwise reduce the activity) of each drug.
 The model also allowed for offset terms for both A and R (Methods).

-Using our complete set of drug resistance phenotypes for each genotype as training data, we learned the network weights using back-propagation with stochastic gradient descent (see Methods).
-The cost function that was used to optimize network weights contained a penalty which acts to limit the number of non-zero weights, and has the effect of favoring more parsimonious models (Methods, Figure S7A-B).
+We learned the appropriate network weights with back-propagation and stochastic gradient descent using our complete set of drug resistance phenotypes as training data (see Methods).
+To favor more parsimonious models, the cost function that was used to optimize network weights contained a penalty which acts to limit the number of non-zero weights (Methods, Figure S7A-B).
 After the learning procedure, parsimonious models were further favored by setting non-zero weights to zero if they did not consistently depart from zero between repeated runs with different initial parameter settings, or if doing so did not cause a significant difference in model predictions (Methods).

-Training this model on our input dataset of 85,632 training examples (5,352 strains × 16 drugs), we learned an interpretable neural network with only 73 non-zero fitted parameters (6 I weights, 51 E weights, no A offset terms and 16 R offset terms).
-Despite its parsimonious nature, the trained neural network model largely recapitulated the input data (r = 0.96, Figure 4C).
-However, because over-fitted models may exaggerate performance when tested using data that was also used in training, we trained the model using data from one mating type then tested it using independent data from the other mating type.
+Training this model on our input dataset of 85, 632 genotype-phenotype measurements yielded an interpretable neural network with only 71 non-zero fitted parameters (6 I weights, 49 E weights, no A offset terms and 16 R offset terms).
+Despite its parsimonious nature, the trained neural network model largely recapitulated the observed genotype-phenotype relationships (r = 0.96, Figure 4C).
+To test that this performance generalizes to unseen data, we also trained the model using data from one mating type then tested it using independent data from the other mating type.
 This yielded similar performance (r = 0.95 and r = 0.96 when using either mating type a or α as training, respectively [Figure S7C]), and the resulting independently-trained models also showed strong agreement in parameter values (r = 0.98, Figure S7D), suggesting that model parameters were robustly determined.